 Related Posts

-An update for Magento was just released to address a critical security vulnerability and it is recommended that you update as soon as possible.
-Official Link: http://bit.ly/1flmoA8 Source: hostingseclist.com
+Numerous updates were just released to address various security vulnerabilities and it is recommended that you update as soon as possible.
+(XSA-145 to XSA-153) Official Link: http://xenbits.xen.org/xsa/ Source: Hostingseclist

 An update for cPanel was just released to address various security vulnerabilities.
 These updates provide targeted changes to address security concerns with cPanel and WHM.
 We recommend that you update as soon as possible.